Troubleshooting

 Pass the index of the assistant message you want to replace, not the user message.

-Those flows are not implemented by the AG-UI adapter today.
+History and time-travel are not implemented by the AG-UI adapter today.

 #Isolate with FakeAgent